practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $
 ```

-My program with around 120 lines of Standard ML source code (in one _~.sml_ file and one _~.mlb_ file) transpiled into 4,490 lines of Lua source code and 3,264 lines of JavaScript source code respectively!
-Apparently these transpiled source code files are not meant for the human reader, though both programs work correctly.
+My Standard ML program with around 120 lines of source code (in one _~.sml_ file and one _~.mlb_ file) transpiled into 4,490 lines of Lua source code and 3,264 lines of JavaScript source code respectively!
+Apparently these source code files are not meant for the human reader, though both programs work correctly.

 #### AI experiments

 (TBD: recheck the correctness of these statements)

 This gave me the idea to test two of these AI based translation services in the web with free and limited trials.
 I entered my Perl and PowerShell versions with target language Lua.
-The resulting Lua programs were not working.
+The resulting Lua source code files were not working.
 Then I helped with my Ada version with its user defined functions to help overcoming the problem of functions which are available in one language but not in the core of another.
 This helped.
 Both services generated working and concise Lua scipts, albeit both almost equally slow.
 My manually produced Lua script only needs a third of the execution time of the AI generated scripts.

+However, this episode showed me how challenging such a translation task really can become.
+This task is not only about the cores of two programming languages but in many practical cases also about standard and third party **libraries**!
+The true reason why my Ada program was so helpful was because of my incompetence!
+Originally, I wanted to use the _Strings Edit_ library: https://www.dmitry-kazakov.de/ada/strings_edit.htm, but I was not able to figure out within an acceptable amount of time how to use such a third party library for Ada.
+Consequently, my Ada program has the most lines of source code with 231, the highest so far.

 Bottom line for me: for convincingly translating whole programs from one arbitrary Top 50 language into another, this technology - even with all its massive success in a few years - still has to go some way.
-But for helping with writing a procedure here and there, based on "good" prompts, AI based coding is there to stay.
+But for helping with writing a procedure here and there, based on "good" prompts, AI based coding is here to stay.

 <br/>